llamaqcom/cloudflare-ips-docker/README.md

 # Cloudflare IPs Monitoring

-Monitor Cloudflare IP range for changes and auto-update configs of different services.
+Monitor Cloudflare IP range for changes and auto-update configs for various services.

 Cloudflare IP range does not change too frequently.
 Nevertheless, Cloudflare recommends monitoring that list regularly.
-This container monitors Cloudflare IP range for changes and auto-updates configs for services.
+This container monitors Cloudflare IP range for changes and auto-updates configuration of several services.
 Currently, these services are supported:

 - **nginx** (*set_real_ip_from*, *real_ip_header* directives)